Bandar Poonch

 • Taught courses and seminars on Computational Linguistics, on Linguistics, and on programming at UC Berkeley and in commercial enterprises.

-• At Ask Jeeves, I developed marketing and training materials, and successfully presented the message to customers and analysts, in formal presentations and impromptu one-on-ones.
+• At Ask Jeeves, developed marketing and training materials, and successfully presented the message to customers and analysts, in formal presentations and impromptu one-on-ones.

-• I am an experienced and successful grant writer.
+• Experienced and successful grant writer.

 Selected Publications